jfdenise/wildfly-mcp/doc-ingestor/wildfly-docs/cli/cli-generated.md

 `/subsystem=messaging-activemq/connection-factory=<connection-factory name>:read-attribute(name=use-global-pools)`

 ## syntax of the operation to get the `messaging-activemq` `connection-factory` `use-topology-for-load-balancing`
-whether to use topology information from the cluster to connect to it. if set to false, only the initial connector will be used. get the `messaging-activemq` `connection-factory` `use-topology-for-load-balancing` attribute.
+whether to use topology information from the cluster to connect to it. if set to 'false', only the initial connector will be used. get the `messaging-activemq` `connection-factory` `use-topology-for-load-balancing` attribute.
 `/subsystem=messaging-activemq/connection-factory=<connection-factory name>:read-attribute(name=use-topology-for-load-balancing)`